fast-programmer/close-my-first-issue/README.md

 # Close My First Issue

-Want to feel confident using GitHub in a team?
+Don't feel confident using GitHub in a team environment?

 Practice the workflow, step by step with community support!